icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 ### [znap](https://github.com/marlonrichert/zsh-snap)

 **:zap:Znap** is a light-weight plugin manager & `git` repository manager for ZSH that's easy to grok.
-While tailored for ZSH plugins specifically, **Znap** also functions as a general-pupose utility for managing `git` repositories.
+While tailored for ZSH plugins specifically, **Znap** also functions as a general-purpose utility for managing `git` repositories.

 Znap can: